ptarmiganlabs/butler-icon-upload/README.md

 It's mainly the image manipulation parts that don't work well on Windows, the icon uploading part (i.e. the Node.js app) should be ok.
 Linux should work without issues.

-If you want to convert existing icon fonts to bitmap images, you also need to install [Icon Font to PNG](https://github.com/Pythonity/icon-font-to-png).
-This utility is not needed if your images are already in bitmap (png or jpg) format.

 With that in place, you should install the actual upload tool.

 * Download the tool from the [releases page](https://github.com/ptarmiganlabs/butler-icon-upload/releases).
+Use either the source code (which requires Node.js)
 * Unzip to suitable location, for example ~/butler-icon-upload. cd into this directory.
 * Install dependencies by running `npm install`.

-The final tool you need is [ImageMagick](https://www.imagemagick.org).
-This might be hard to run on a Windows computer, so Linux or OSX is recommended.
-ImageMagick is used to modify the images so they get the correct aspect ratio.
-If this step is not done square images will appear as stretched when used as sheet icons.

 Test your work so far.
 You should see output similar to the below.